Zac-Garby/msg/README.md

     - Rooms don't need to be created either
   - Commands
     - Executed on the server
-	- Special command `/script` allows you to execute lots of commands at the same time
+	  lots of commands at the same time
   - Easy deployment
     - Just clone the repository and run `main.go`